 With the possible exception of Demon’s Souls on PS5 (which is a damn niche remake for a hardcore audience anyway), almost everything that has come out for PS5 or Xbox Series is also out on PS4 or Xbox One.
 Here’s another 10 mini reasons to stick with your current console for a while, and feel good about it.

 Spider-Man Miles Morales is on PS4; Assassin’s Creed Valhalla is on Xbox One and PS4; Watch Dogs Legion is on Xbox One and PS4, Call of Duty Black Ops Cold War is on both systems; Sackboy, the Pathless and Bugsnax are on PS4; Dirt 5 is on PS4 and Xbox One, Immortals Fenyx Rising is both systems, and finally the biggest game of the generation itself, Cyberpunk 2077 is, you guessed it, out on current gen consoles.
-So there is not much water in the argument that your missing out.
+So there is not much water in the argument that you’re missing out.
 Missing out on what?